Nathanabe/Printf/README.md

     All the files are to be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
     Include the "main.h" header file on the functions using the _printf()

-This is a group project by
+This is a group project by Davidcharlie381 and Adehor Nathaniel (https://github.com/Nathanabe)